den-materials/software-development-best-practices/readme.md

 ## Scrum

 Similar to rugby, a **scrum** is when a team quickly groups up in an effort to "self-organize".
 It is recommended to keep the scrum as *short as possible*.
 Agree on a duration of about 5-15 minutes.
-Scrums are typically conducted at the very beginning of every day additionally as needed (i.e. afternoon and the end of the day).
+Scrums are typically conducted at the very beginning of every day additionally as needed (e.g. afternoon and the end of the day).
 A standard format is to go around in a circle and for each person to answer the following questions:

 * What user stories did you complete yesterday?
 * What user stories are you working on today?